libp2p/docs/content/reference/dos-mitigation.md

 Here are some more specific recommendations

-## Limit the number of concurrent streams your protocol needs
+## Limit the number of concurrent streams per connection your protocol needs

 Each stream has some resource cost associated with it.
 Depending on the transport and multiplexer, this can be bigger or smaller.
 Try to avoid having